elgrons/GratShiftSaveApi.Solution/README.md

 <h1 align="center"> Grat Shift Save API</h1>

-#### By Eliot Gronstal 5.11.23
+<h3 align="center">By Eliot Gronstal 5.11.23</h3>

-#### A web API created to host and track an authenticated user's gratuity based income using a MySQL database.
+<h3 align="center"> A web API created to host and track an authenticated user's gratuity based income using a MySQL database.
 It was made with JWT for Authentication and uses Entity and Identity Frameworks.
-A Google Firestore database table called "Users" is also created for the purpose of utilizing that informtation for the app's corresponding React.js front end.
+A Google Firestore database table called "Users" is also created for the purpose of utilizing that informtation for the app's corresponding React.js front end.</h3>

 ## Technologies Used